-Hence, Layer 2 solutions such as the lightening network will become relevant to use the blockchain as an anchor of trust but conduct most of transactions off the blockchain and utilise it only for verification purposes
+Hence, Layer 2 solutions, such as the lightening network, will become relevant to use blockchain as an anchor of trust but conduct most of transactions off the blockchain and utilise it only for verification purposes

 - Limitation in scalability of POW algorithms

-Using other algorithms such as Proof of Stake instead of Proof of Work help solves the scalability problem indirectly by splitting the validation responsibility to different nodes that are chosen randomly
+Other algorithms, such as Proof of Stake instead of Proof of Work, help solve the scalability problem indirectly by splitting the validation responsibility to randomly chosen different nodes.

 - Limitation with the storage facility

 The storage available at the edge (devices and gateways) is very small.
-In the case of decentralised ledgers, there is a need to find an associated storage solution such as cloud storage to ensure all the records are retained.
+In the case of decentralised ledgers, there is a need to find an associated storage solution, like cloud storage, to ensure all the records are retained.

 - Lack of human resources

-IoT and IoT security are areas where there is a serious lack of skills, adding the blockchain will further exacerbate the issue.
-Obtaining resources with right skills is an issue that must be taken seriously and addressed very carefully.
+IoT and IoT security are areas with serious lack of skills, adding the blockchain will further exacerbate the issue.
+This serious issue of obtaining resources with the right skills ought to be addressed carefully.